TheMEMOLab/Bio326-NMBU/Doc/HPC-101-WorkingWithSigma2.md

 ## Remarks

 * Do not use the login node to run process (e.g. BLAST, SPADES, HMMER) **Do not get naked in the lobby**.
-* Do not use the $HOME partition for storag.
+* Do not use the $HOME partition for storage.
 * Always use the /cluster/projects/ to work.
 * Use interactive jobs for testing and debugging.
 * Use the $LOCALSCRATCH for faster computation.
-* Monitoring your jobs by squeue.
+* Monitor your jobs by squeue.
 * Use sbatch command to submit your "final" jobs scripts.

 ## Welcome to the world of HPC environment: